BastienFoucher/Grenat.Functional.DDD/README.md

 # Some patterns

+## A source code generator
+I wrote [a Roslyn code generator](https://github.com/BastienFoucher/Grenat.Functional.DDD.Generators) to automatically generate code for the following patterns.

 ## Creating "ubiquitous language" setters

 For better readability, you can create some setters using extension methods.
-They will call `SetValueObject`, `SetEntity`, `SetEntityList`, `SetEntityDictionary` functions under the hood.

 Here is an example:

 ```csharp
 public static class CartSetters